sangeeth-gif/Ai_Ml-project/README.md

-2. Create and activate a virtual environment: python -m venv venv
+2. Create and activate a virtual environment: python -m venv venv venv\Scripts\activate
-   # On Windows:
-   venv\Scripts\activate
-   # On Mac/Linux:
-   source venv/bin/activate

-3. Install dependencies:
+4. Install dependencies:
    pip install -r requirements.txt

-4. Configure Environment Variables:
+5. Configure Environment Variables:
-   Create a .env file in the root directory and add your Gemini API key:
+   Create a .env file in the root directory and add  Gemini API key:
    GEMINI_API_KEY=your_actual_gemini_api_key_here

-5. Run the Application Locally: uvicorn main:app --reload
+6. Run the Application Locally: uvicorn main:app --reload
-   Open your browser and navigate to http://127.0.0.1:8000/docs to test the APIs.
+   Open the browser and navigate to http://127.0.0.1:8000/docs to test the APIs.

 ---